What is homophobia?

 Homophobia is an irrational dislike or prejudice against individuals attracted to the same or similar sex, affecting those who identify as lesbian, gay, bisexual, and queer.
 This prejudice can manifest as bullying, harassment, discrimination, and violence.

-Being queer is entirely normal, and same-sex relationships have been documented in ancient societies worldwide.
+Being queer is entirely normal, and same-sex relationships have been documented in ancient and non-western societies worldwide.
 Despite this, homophobia persists and remains prevalent today.
 In Australia, for instance, 61% of young LGBTQIA+ people report experiencing verbal homophobic abuse.
 Such experiences can lead to feelings of distress, anger, confusion, and isolation.
 No one should have to endure homophobia, whether at school, work, or home.

 Various factors contribute to the persistence of homophobia.
 Colonial histories have played a significant role, as colonisers often imposed monogamous, heterosexual norms as the standard.
 Additionally, certain religious beliefs oppose same-sex relationships.
 Other contributing factors include fear of the unknown, lack of education, narrow-minded attitudes, and internalised homophobia.